dialogic-godot/dialogic/README.md

     - Basic question/answers support
  - Timelines:
     - Moved the event buttons to a new column
+    - When creating a `Question` event a `End Branch` event will be added automatically
+    - Added a warning for `Choice` events on the root level of indentation
+    - Disabled unfinished events

 ### v0.7 - Looking good
  - Video: https://youtu.be/wREIVj55eBM